 > Arts Administration

 > Philosophy and Political Science

 Supported by an advisory team of faculty members who will provide guidance along the way, you’ll spend your first three years in a specialized curriculum defined by your area of interest and anchored in critical explorations of knowledge across the arts, humanities, sciences, and social sciences.

+You will begin preparing for your capstone project in the junior seminar by identifying a methodological approach for your research.
 Your senior year will culminate in a year-long capstone experience designed by you and your advisors.
 Throughout all four years, academic flexibility will remain at the core of the program and allow for intellectual exploration as you approach graduation.